serejke/solana-place/README.md

 ![Screenshot](docs/images/main.png)

 # How it works
-On-chain board of 128x196 pixels.
+On-chain board of 300x500 pixels.
 Anyone can send a transaction to change a pixel to one of the 36 colors.

-Currently, transactions are not charged any fees.
+Service fee is 0.001 SOL.

 # Further development

 Lock recently-changed pixels for N seconds, or charge more SOLs to change them.

 Integrate with NFTs: owner of a pixel can receive royalty fees when his/her pixel is changed.

+# Feedback

+Join our [Discord](https://discord.gg/eSvvbHe86R) with feedback, suggestions and contributions!